Lynx (Rheinmetall armoured fighting vehicle)

-The Lynx is a German armoured fighting vehicle developed by Rheinmetall Landsysteme (part of Rheinmetall's Vehicle Systems division).
+The Lynx is a German armoured fighting vehicle developed by Rheinmetall.
 The Lynx, configured as a KF31 infantry fighting vehicle (IFV), was unveiled at the Eurosatory defence exhibition on 14 June 2016.
 The KF41 variant was unveiled at the Eurosatory defence exhibition on 12 June 2018.

 According to Rheinmetall, the Lynx family of tracked armoured vehicles is at the forefront of a new trend in IFV design toward armoured vehicles with lower unit and through-life costs and reduced complexity.
 One of the key principles of the Lynx concept is the integration of proven sub-systems with a high technology readiness level to reduce development time, cost and technical risk.

 Development

 The Lynx family has been designed as a highly protected tracked armoured vehicle to fill a gap identified in the market by Rheinmetall.
 Lynx was designed as a private venture by Rheinmetall to provide customers with a modern fighting vehicle that will be able to counter emerging near peer threats whilst maintaining the ability to conduct asymmetric or peace-keeping operations.
 It was first shown publicly in June 2016, and in the lighter KF31 configuration.

 On 4 June 2018 Rheinmetall issued a press release informing that the larger Lynx KF41 would debut in two different configurations at the upcoming Eurosatory defence exhibition later that month.
 Following the unveiling in IFV configuration on 12 June the vehicle was reconfigured as a command variant, which was unveiled on 13 June.
 The first configuration would be as an infantry fighting vehicle with the new Lance 2.0 turret, and then after refitting on site, configured as command variant.

 As of May 2020 Rheinmetall had confirmed the company had proposed the Lynx to meet requirements in Australia, the Czech Republic, and the United States, and as of March 2022 these requirements were ongoing.
 The first user of the Lynx was announced as Hungary on 10 September 2020.

 The Lynx Combat Support Vehicle (CSV) was unveiled on 18 October 2021.
 The Lynx CSV was designed to meet the Australian Army's Land 400 Phase 3 requirement for approximately 100 support vehicles capable of fulfilling the manoeuvre support, logistics, repair, and recovery roles.
 It was expected that the CSV variant will be marketed to other potential export customers, including Hungary and the US.

 The Lynx 120 was announced by the company in February 2022.
 The Lynx 120 is a fire support variant of the Lynx KF41 platform.
 It consists of a Lynx KF41 hull mounting a large-calibre crewed turret armed with a derivative of Rheinmetall's 120 mm smoothbore gun family.